Chris Randall (rugby league): 2020

 In round 3 of the 2020 NRL season, Randall made his NRL debut for the Newcastle Knights against the Penrith Panthers.
 Due to an injury to halfback Mitchell Pearce, Randall came onto the field within the first 10 minutes and played the majority of the game.
 He set a new record for amount of tackles made by a player making their debut, with 71 tackles as the Newcastle club drew 14-14 all with Penrith.

 2021

 Randall only made five appearances for Newcastle in the 2021 NRL season.
 He did not play in the clubs elimination final loss against Parramatta.

 2022

 Randall played 17 games for Newcastle in the 2022 NRL season as the club missed the finals finishing 14th on the table.

-In November, Randall was released from his Newcastle contract and signed a new two-year contact with the Gold Coast Titans starting in 2023, in a player swap with Greg Marzhew.
+In November, Randall was released from his Newcastle contract and signed a new two-year contract with the Gold Coast Titans starting in 2023, in a player swap with Greg Marzhew.